 As the name implies, a hardware wallet is a physical crypto storage device that’s offline and safe.
 However, carrying out transactions on this type of wallet is more challenging.
 Also, it may be a bit expensive to buy.
 That said, the IOTA Wallet Ledger is a popular example of a hardware wallet.

 Considering the fees, transaction speed, and the ability to transfer even very small amounts, IOTA stands out as one of the preferred payment methods that businesses can take advantage of and integrate.
-One of the preferred methods in the integration process is the use of an advantageous payment gateway such as Bitpace which is a cryptocurrency payment gateway providing fast, reliable, secure cryptocurrency payment services.
+One of the preferred methods in the integration process is the use of an advantageous payment gateway such as Bitpace, which is a crypto payment gateway providing fast, reliable, secure crypto payment services.

 The various advantages of Bitpace can be listed as follows: